jsonDh/Hatchworks-Test/README.md

 4. **Run the Application:**
    - Connect your Android device or start an emulator.
    - Click on the "Run" button in Android Studio.

+## Documentation

+The project includes documentation to help developers understand the codebase and project structure.
+The `docs` folder contains detailed documentation generated from code comments using tools like KDoc and Markdown.

+### Contents of the `docs` folder:

+- **ViewModel Documentation:** Includes documentation for the ViewModel classes, their methods, and states.
+- **Repository Documentation:** Contains documentation for the repository interfaces and implementations.
+- **Other Modules Documentation:** Additional documentation for specific modules or components of the project.

+Feel free to explore the `docs` folder to gain insights into the project architecture and implementation details.

 ## Usage
 - Upon launching the app, you will see a list of Rick & Morty characters.